 (b) being in specified locations or kinds of locations;

+(ca) residing at a specified place;

+(cb) a person changing the place where he or she generally resides (as described in section 29A(1)) without first having obtained the permission of the Commissioner to do so;

+(cc) travelling out of Australia without first having obtained the permission of the Commissioner to do so;

+(cd) consuming or using alcohol, drugs or other specified substances;

-(c) engaging in specified behaviour;
+(c) engaging in other specified behaviour;

 (d) being in specified employment or employment of a specified kind.

-(2) Subsection (1) does not limit the kinds of conduct that may be prohibited by a prohibition order.
+(2) Subsection (1) does not limit the kinds of conduct that may be prohibited by a protection order.

-(3) A prohibition order may prohibit conduct absolutely or on the terms that the court considers appropriate.
+(3) A protection order may prohibit conduct absolutely or on the terms that the court considers appropriate.

-(4) A prohibition order may prohibit a person from entering or remaining in a place even if the person has a legal or equitable right to be at the place.
+(4) A protection order may prohibit a person from entering or remaining in a place, including a place where he or she resides, even if the person has a legal or equitable right to be at the place.

-(5) If a court makes a prohibition order that imposes a prohibition referred to in subsection (4) and the court is satisfied that it is necessary to do so, the court must ensure that the order provides for the person in respect of whom the order is made to recover personal property, or other property prescribed by the regulations, from a place specified in the order —
+(5) If a court makes a protection order that imposes a prohibition referred to in subsection (4) and the court is satisfied that it is necessary to do so, the court must ensure that the order provides for the person in respect of whom the order is made to recover personal property, or other property prescribed by the regulations, from a place specified in the order —

 (a) in the manner set out in the order; or